 How Do I Join a Yoga Pose Challenge for Beginners?

 Discovering how to do yoga challenge poses is half the battle to successfully completing a yoga challenge, especially for beginners.
-But, don’t let that discourage you, try our easy yoga challenge for 1 person today to jump start a healthy lifestyle for yourself.
+But, don’t let that discourage you, try my easy yoga challenge for 1 person today to jump start a healthy lifestyle for yourself.

 I think the key to learning anything new is first and foremost deciding to try and second it is to give yourself some clear goals that are attainable and realistic for your life.
 I love starting with just ten-minutes a day for ten days, because I think anyone can find time to make that commitment.